chaynHQ/bloom-frontend/README.md

 ### Create .env.local file

-Include the following environment variables in a .env.local file
+Include the following environment variables in a .env.local file.

+You will need to gather the following tokens from [Firebase](https://firebase.google.com/docs/auth), [Simplybook](https://simplybook.me/en/), [Crisp](https://crisp.chat/en/), and [Storyblok](https://www.storyblok.com/).
+If you're a volunteer loading up the front-end, please get in touch with the team for access the environment variables.

 ```bash
 NEXT_PUBLIC_ENV=local